 Some men refuse initially to participate in the divorce and simply place the Petition for Divorce from their wife on the side to deal with later.
 Other men don’t see the point in responding, don’t prioritize the case correctly and forget to respond altogether.
 Others simply don’t know where to start and do nothing as a result.

-By failing to file an answer to your wife’s Original Petition for Divorce you run the risk of having a default judgment rendered against you.
-In Texas, a person has until the first Monday after the expiration of twenty days from the day that they were served with the divorce papers by which to file an answer.
+If you fail to file an answer to your wife’s Original Petition for Divorce, you risk a default judgment against you.
+In Texas, a person must file an answer by the first Monday after twenty days from the day they receive the divorce papers.

 If you fail to meet this deadline your wife and her divorce attorney can draft up their own orders and then go to court a few weeks afterwards without you being present.

-As long as you were served properly, there is a record of service on file and the paperwork has been on file for at least ten days the odds are good that you wife will walk out with a signed divorce decree.
-Your voice will not be heard in the process and you will be unable to make an argument for or against anything contained in her version of the decree.
+If you received proper service, and there’s a record of service on file with the paperwork filed for at least ten days, your wife likely will obtain a signed divorce decree.
+Without your participation, the court won’t hear your voice, and you won’t be able to argue for or against anything in her version of the decree.

 Inaction is not the way to go when it comes to a divorce.
 Rest assured that your wife is hoping that you don’t respond so she can have her way with the case and get what she wants out of it.